Location: A 1/4 mile walk from the Rock Lake Turnout, located at Mile 21.8 Nabesna Road. Refer to USGS maps: Nabesna

 Name of cabin you would like to reserve

-Exact dates you would like to use the cabin
+Dates of the NIGHTS you would like to stay in the cabin

 Access: This cabin is accessible from the Nabesna Road.
 Viking lodge is located about 1/4 mile north of the Nabesna Road.
 The trailhead and parking area is located at mile 21.8, across from the Rock Lake Turnout.
 The trail is an easy 10-minute walk through a spruce forest.
 In the springtime months or after it's rained, the trail may be extremely muddy.
 ATV use is not allowed for access, but snowmachines may be used during winter.